• FB

 Coconut Flourless Brownies1

 So anyway when he said “I don’t know” I figured ‘Screw it!
 I’m making um … um… um… flourless brownies’ and that’s exactly what I did.
 Now I’ve had flourless chocolate cakes and love them.
-However if you’re expecting a cake type texture, then no, you won’t get that.
-It’s more like a chocolate truffle type texture (which is awesome!).
-So for brownies I wasn’t quite sure how they would turn out.
+However, if you’re expecting a cake-type texture, then no, you won’t get that.
+It’s more like a chocolate truffle-type texture (which is awesome!).
+So for brownies, I wasn’t quite sure how they would turn out.
 And since I was making these flourless I decided to make them a bit more healthier too by omitting the butter and using coconut oil.
 Do you use coconut oil in baking or dishes?
 I so love it!
 It does leave a mild coconut flavor but depending on the amount you use, it’s virtually undetectable.

 Coconut Flourless Brownies3

 Now as you can see I kicked up the whole coconut aspect in this and added coconut to the batter.
 You don’t have to if you don’t want to.
-You could nuts, crushed pretzels, chocolate chunks, dried fruits (ohhhhhh dried blueberries would ROCK in this!) or whatever you want.
+You could nuts, crushed pretzels, chocolate chunks, dried fruits (oh dried blueberries would ROCK in this!), or whatever you want.
 As the first batch cooled Mr. Fantabulous came out to the kitchen as the smell of these baking was amazing.
-You could smell the chocolate – which seriously an awesome smell!
-Without saying a word, I poured us each a glass of milk and gave him a non-edge brownie (meaning he hates the ones that bake against he pan – weird, I know!) and I ate the smallest one.
+You could smell the chocolate – which is seriously an awesome smell!
+Without saying a word, I poured us each a glass of milk and gave him a non-edge brownie (meaning he hates the ones that bake against the pan – weird, I know!) and I ate the smallest one.
 I ate mine in silence as honestly it was that good.
 Finally after his 3rd bite or so he said “Hmmm… these are different from your normal brownies.
 They taste almost like that chocolate ganache stuff you make me but slightly different.
 What’s in these?”

 Coconut Flourless Brownies